 - an online teacher recommendation – students include their teacher’s email address in their application so PNCI can send the teacher a link for their recommendation

-Formerly known as the Summer Construction Camp, the Construction Trades Internship (CTI) is a continuation of the partnership between the Associated General Contractors, the General & Concrete Contractors Association, the Northwest Carpenters Union and the Pacific Northwest Carpenters Institute.
+Formerly known as the Summer Construction Camp, the Carpenter Trades Youth Internship is a continuation of the partnership between the Associated General Contractors, the General & Concrete Contractors Association, the Northwest Carpenters Union and the Pacific Northwest Carpenters Institute.
 Together, we’ve introduced over a hundred young people to the trades since the summer of 2007.

 Read about the 2019 Summer Camp in the Fall 2019 edition of Building Futures magazine.